Climate Smart Missoula

 Beth Schenk, Providence

-Beth Schenk, PhD, RN, FAAN is the Executive Director of Environmental Stewardship for Providence, one of the nation’s largest non-profit health systems.
-On Earth Day, 2020, Providence announced its goal to become carbon negative by 2030.
-Beth is helping lead this effort through strategy and innovation, conservation of resources, by improving efficiency of practices and processes, and through education and research.
 Beth is assistant research professor at Washington State University College of Nursing.
 She led the development of CHANT: Climate and Health Tool, measuring health professionals’ awareness and engagement with climate change and health.
-CHANT has been translated to several languages and used in over 30 nations.
+CHANT has been translated to ten languages and used in over 50 nations.
 She developed the WE ACT Framework (Waste, Energy/water, Agriculture/food, Chemicals, Transportation) to organize the extensive range of environmental stewardship, while motivating action.
-When time, she likes to be with her beloveds (family, friends, and pets), garden, hike, and play music.
-Pronouns: she/her/hers

 Chris Brick, Community Member